 Theme Initials: Mabel, Mitzy and Margo all have names starting with M, just as the Halliwell Sisters all start with P.

-And I Must Scream: Disembodied and what's left essentially imprisoned for a very long time.
+And I Must Scream: Disembodied and what's left essentially imprisoned in a container of dim blue light for a very long time.
 When he was finally freed, he said he already knew about the Avatar threat and that the Source was dead.
 This meant he was fully aware and conscious during his imprisonment.

-Near Villain Victory: Easily the one that comes the closest of acquiring his goal.
-In fact, he did, he just didn’t have enough time to enjoy it.
+Near Villain Victory: Easily the one Big Bad that comes the closest of achieving his goal.
+In fact, he did; he just didn't have enough time to enjoy it.

 Hope Spot: Being reunited with her parents weakened her resolve, which prompted the remaining member of the Triad to have them eliminated.
 This, coupled with other unfortunate events, keeps her on The Dark Side.